ADVRHumanoids/robot_monitoring/README.md

         ```bash
         pip install concert_launcher
         ```
-4.  **Docker (Alternative Setup):** A Docker-based setup is available, providing a containerized environment with dependencies pre-installed.
+4.  **Docker (Raccomanded Setup):** A Docker-based setup is available, providing a containerized environment with dependencies pre-installed.
 Refer to the Docker configuration within the `kyon_config` repository for details: [kyon_config Docker](https://github.com/ADVRHumanoids/kyon_config/tree/master/docker/kyon-cetc-focal-ros1).
 5.  **System Dependencies:** Ensure all package dependencies within the `xbot2_ws` are installed:

     **For the xbot2 server components:**